 The Provence region

-- The Abbey and Monastery of Frigolet
+- The Frigolet Abbey and monastery

-- The mills and castles in Boulbon, Barbentane, Chateaurenard, Fontvieille, the Daudet's mill, Les Baux-de-Provence
+- The mills and castles in Boulbon, Barbentane, Châteaurenard, Fontvieille with Daudet's mill, and Les Baux-de-Provence

 - The luminous landscapes of the Alpilles surrounded by vineyards, olive trees, holm oaks, and thyme